junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Dean lowers himself in front of the sofa, edging closer to his side, wrapping an arm around him in a gesture to pull the angel toward him.
 His eyes level with Cas's.

 "Listen to me," he starts, then pauses, his thoughts wandering back to Cas's library.
 The grand, beautiful hall, the ancient shelves, the countless books.
 All the knowledge and memory he held, all the millions of years he lived through.
 What would it look like when Cas is not broken?
 When everything is ancient and elegant?
-Must be breath-taking.
+Must be breathtaking.
 Must be as spectacular and beautiful as everything that Cas is.
 Dean tells him, firmly, "You're forgiven, Cas."
 And, "You're not broken.
 Even if you are, I can help fix, I'm good at it.
 Don't worry.
 We'll figure it out."

-Cas's ocean-blue eyes focuses on Dean's.
-The look of broken and pieces is still lingering in that deep blue ocean water, like shattered glasses floating on the surface of a wave.
+Cas's ocean-blue eyes focus on Dean's.
+The look of broken pieces is still lingering in that deep blue ocean water, like shattered glass floating on the surface of a wave.
 But he nods, small.

-There is still so much glistening pain in those eyes, so much guilt and regret and apology drifting like dark fog ghosting over the sea.
+There is still so much glistening pain in those eyes, so much guilt and regret and apology, drifting like dark fog ghosting over the sea.
 But he tries to straighten up slightly on the sofa, all the while keeping his gaze locked on Dean, and says, after a while, quietly, "Thank you."

 He leans into the arms wrapped around him, returning the embrace.